CensoredUsername/dynasm-rs/doc/tutorial.md

 ```
 ### Arithmetric

 The `+` and `-` instructions have by far the most simple implementations.
-Note that when an overflow occurs at runtime, we jump to the `->overflow:` global label (Note: overflow is somewhat ill-defined in brainfsck, but in the spirit of rust I decided that everything that can be checked should be checked):
+Note that when an overflow occurs at runtime, we jump to the `->overflow:` global label (Note: overflow is somewhat ill-defined in brainfsck, but in the spirit of Rust I decided that everything that can be checked should be checked):

 ```diffold
 - let amount = count_leading_chars(&program[self.pos..], b'+');